timjogorman/RicherEventDescription/guidelines.md

 This is not, however, any OVERLAP mention that extends into the past (after all, nearly everything extends *a little* into the past) but rather only for events that have clear and explicit encoding of being true in the past and present.
 The following lists define exactly which bits of evidence are allowable for this.
 This need for evidence also means that multiple mentions of the same event might vary between BEFORE and BEFORE/OVERLAP, or between BEFORE/OVERLAP and OVERLAP, and that is ok.

-Be sure that any time you are using BEFORE-OVERLAP, it is been explicitly stated that an EVENT started before DOCTIME and continues.
+Be sure that any time you are using BEFORE-OVERLAP, the fact that an EVENT started before DOCTIME and continues is explicitly encoded by the language of the text (rather than through your own inference or world knowledge).
+[Here is a list of the kinds of things that are admissable evidence for BEFORE/OVERLAP use](#Permissable Evidence for BEFORE/OVERLAP).
+While this should not be considered a closed list, other kinds of evidence for BEFORE/OVERLAP should be similarly explicit.
-Even if you, as a human, can infer that a given EVENT must have started before the document time, or that an earlier EVENT is likely to continue, do not mark an EVENT as BEFORE-OVERLAP unless there is evidence in the sentence itself.
-Pick BEFORE or OVERLAP -- whichever is explicitly shown by the text -- instead.

 ##### DocTimeRel in relation to speech

-When dealing with documents involving indirect speech (as is often the case in newswire), there can be a number of conflicting signals about what the time of an event is.
+When dealing with documents involving speech (as is often the case in newswire), there can be a number of conflicting signals about what the time of an event is.
+The general rule to follow is that you are still attempting to encode the relation of the document itself, *not to the speech event*.
-A common pattern, for example, is a past tense report (he said ...) that is reporting about a present tense state, ...that there is no threat.

-When not dealing with direct quotations, you can assume that the time\textquotedbl{
-of an event is being accurately reported by the document as a whole: for the pattern such as \ref{nothreat} below, you can mark the threat\textquotedbl{
-as OVERLAP:

-- \label{nothreat} He declared that there is no threat.

-- The boss said that we are working$_{\text{OVERLAP}}$ on it.

-Resist the temptation to mark these as BEFORE/OVERLAP (while past tense is often inferrable, we do not consider this to be proper evidence\textquotedbl{
-for BEFORE/OVERLAP: see section \ref{beforeover} for the allowable BEFORE/OVERLAP criteria.

-Note that this is only a constraint for indirect quotations; the time of the speech event, in direct quotations, can be evidence of BEFORE or BEFORE/OVERLAP conditions, as in:
+The most obvious example of that is direct speech.
+In direct speech, there is often no real cue as to the actual DocTimeRel of the spoken-of event, and thus one may need to utilize world knowledge, as in:

-- Napoleon declared <sub>BEFORE</sub> I will conquer <sub>BEFORE</sub>
+> - Napoleon declared<sub>BEFORE</sub> "I will conquer <sub>BEFORE</sub> Russia"

-Russia
+> - Musk declared<sub>BEFORE</sub> "We will get<sub>AFTER</sub> to Mars in my lifetime"

 #### Event Type, Aspect and Implicitness